-I have an assistantship or on-campus employment for the Fall 2020 semester.
-Can I complete
+I have an assistantship or on-campus employment for the Fall 2021 semester.
+Can I

 Are U.S. Embassies and consulates open?
 Can I apply for an F-1 visa?

-Each embassy/consulate will announce when they will re-open and when appointments
+Each embassy/consulate will announce when they will re-open (if still closed) and

-will be available.
+when appointments will be available.
 You will need to check the website of a particular embassy or consulate for the most up to date information about visa appointment availability.
+You will